LitKnd/TSQLBeginners/docs/README.md

 **Try your hand at the homework** with [20_WindowFunctions_Homework.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/20_WindowFunctions_Homework.sql)

-### Stored Procedures
+### Solutions for Windowing Functions, then Stored Procedures
-*Releasing June 10, 2020*

-In our last session, we'll go through our homework on window functions, then do a gentle final introduction to Stored Procedures.
-No homework this session, just ideas on how to move forward with your learning from here.
+In our last session, we'll go through our homework on window functions, then do a gentle introduction to Stored Procedures.
+Want to try the stored procedure homework yourself before seeing the solutions?
+That's toally fine, you can pause the video at that point.

+**Sample solutions for Windowing Functions** are in [21_WindowFunctions_Solutions.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/21_WindowFunctions_Solutions.sql)

+**Follow along with the demo** using [22_StoredProcedures_Demo.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/22_StoredProcedures_Demo.sql)

+**Try your hand at the homework** with [23_StoredProcedures_Homework.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/23_StoredProcedures_Homework.sql)

+**Sample solutions for Stored Procedures** are in [24_StoredProcedures_Solutions.sql](https://github.com/LitKnd/TSQLBeginners/blob/master/24_StoredProcedures_Solutions.sql)